SunilVeeravalli/Sample_Datasets/README.md

 # Sample Datasets

-A collection of sample datasets to play with.
+A collection of sample datasets that are useful in learning statistics, analytics and machine learning.